 Contact dermatitis occurs when substances react with your skin.
 It can result in itchiness, redness, and inflammation.
 Treatment often begins with an at-home skin care regimen but may require other medications prescribed by your doctor.
 The first thing to do is to figure out the cause of the reaction and avoid contact with the irritant or allergen that triggers your dermatitis.
 This will allow your skin to heal and prevent future flare-ups.

-If you know that you have contacted something that causes you to have dermatitis, wash the skin with large amounts of soap and water.
+If you know that you have come into contact with something that causes you to have dermatitis, wash the skin with soap and water.
 Even washing the skin within 15 minutes of exposure to poison ivy can prevent the rash from developing.
 It is important to get the plant’s oils off of you and your clothes, since it is the oil that causes the rash.

-If you already have a rash, the following home treatments might be helpful.
+If you already have a rash, there are a few treatments that may be helpful.

 Apply a cool, damp cloth to the affected area.
 This can help control inflammation and itching.
-Soaking the cloth in saline or Burow’s solution (solution of aluminum acetate) can offer additional relief.
+Soaking the cloth in saline or Burow’s solution (a solution of aluminum acetate) can provide additional relief.

 Anti-itch creams that contain aloe or calendula, natural ingredients that are anti-inflammatory agents, can ease itchiness and control inflammation.
 Some popular OTC brands include Aveeno, Cortizone-10, Lanacane, Gold Bond, and Caladryl.